strawhattom/dotfiles/README.md

 ## Shell

 using **zsh** with <a href="https://ohmyz.sh/#Install">oh-my-zsh</a> and <a href="https://starship.rs">starship</a> + zsh plugins.
 Currently using [**paru**](https://github.com/Morganamilo/paru) to manage arch packages.

+For paru, we have to change the order of responses (`/etc/paru.conf`, uncommenting BttomUp) and enabling colors (`/etc/pacman.conf`, uncommenting Colors)

 ### Installing Oh My Zsh